AmedeeBulle/pyrak811/README.md

 ## Requirements

 - A Raspberry Pi!
-- A RAK811 LoRa module ([PiSupply IoT LoRa Node pHAT for Raspberry Pi](https://uk.pi-supply.com/products/iot-lora-node-phat-for-raspberry-pi))
+- A RAK811 LoRa module ([PiSupply IoT LoRa Node pHAT for Raspberry Pi](https://uk.pi-supply.com/products/iot-lora-node-phat-for-raspberry-pi) / [RAK811 WisNode - LoRa](https://news.rakwireless.com/wisnode-lora-quick-start/))
 - On the Raspberry Pi the hardware serial port must be enabled and the serial console disabled (use `raspi-config`)
 - The user running the application must be in the `dialout` and `gpio` groups (this is the default for the `pi` user)